-Actual assumptions to be used at December 31, 2014 will be reviewed in the final quarter of 2014 by Enbridge and may be different than assumptions used for these projections.
+Actual assumptions to be used at December 31, 2015 will be reviewed in the final quarter of 2015 by Enbridge and may be different from the assumptions used for these projections.

-All other assumptions, policies, methods and plan provisions are the same as those summarized in our ASC 715 (US GAAP) Actuarial Valuation Report as at December 31, 2013 Consolidated Total for All Enbridge Gas Distribution Inc. Plans dated February 3, 2014 ("Pension Report") and our ASC 715 (US GAAP) Actuarial Valuation Report as at December 31, 2013 for Enbridge Gas Distribution Inc. Non-Pension Post Retirement Plan dated February 11, 2014 ("OPEB Report").
+Except for the discount rate, all other assumptions, policies, methods and plan provisions are summarized in our ASC 715 (US GAAP) Actuarial Valuation Report as at December 31, 2014 Consolidated Total for All Plans Enbridge Gas Distribution Inc. dated February 3, 2015 ("EGD Pension Report"), our ASC 715 (US GAAP) Actuarial Valuation Report as at December 31, 2014 Consolidated Total for All Plans Enbridge Inc. and Affiliates dated February 3, 2015 ("EI Pension Report"), and our ASC 715 (US GAAP) Actuarial Valuation Report as at December 31, 2014 for Enbridge Gas Distribution Inc. Non-Pension Post Retirement Benefit Plan dated February 3, 2015 ("OPEB Report").